crotchetycrow/oyster_card/README.md

 - [x] Write up a plan for how you will interact with your code and manually test in IRB.
 - [x] Write tests for `in_journey?`, `touch_in` and `touch_out`
 - [x] Write implementation of these methods that will make the tests pass
-- [ ] Use an instance variable to track whether the card is in use
+- [x] Use an instance variable to track whether the card is in use
-- [ ] Use an RSpec predicate matcher to check if the card is in use
+- [x] Use an RSpec predicate matcher to check if the card is in use
-- [ ] Use boolean values to store the state of the card
+- [x] Use boolean values to store the state of the card

+DONE

+9.

 ----------------------------------